1992 Ukrainian First League

-1992 Ukrainian First League was the first Ukrainian First League season with the record number of teams participating in the league at 28 divided into groups.
-The season started on March 14 and finished July 5, 1992.
+1992 Ukrainian First League was the first Ukrainian First League (second tier) season with the record number of teams participating in the league at 28, divided into groups.
+The season started on March 14 and finished on July 5, 1992.

-At the end of the season the five worst teams from each of the two groups were relegated to the Ukrainian Second League (the third tier).
+At the end of the season, the five worst teams from each of the two groups were relegated to the Ukrainian Second League (the third tier).
 The winners of each group qualified for the top league for the next season.
-Somewhat surprising was the performance of such teams as Pryladyst Mukacheve and Artania Ochakiv that were just a few points short of qualifying for the Ukrainian Premier League.
+There was no title game scheduled between the group winners.

 Teams

 In the 1992 season, the Ukrainian First League consisted mostly of clubs that had competed in the Soviet Second League (Ukrainian Zone).
 The league was split into two groups A (mostly western and central Ukraine) and B (mostly eastern and southern Ukraine).